zjeffer/spacex-twitter-bot/README.md

 * JSDOM
 * express

-I use Heroku to run it permanently but you can run it locally as well (e.g. on a Raspberry Pi).
+I run this on a Raspberry Pi 3 Model B+

-Change the contents of config.js to match your twitter keys and secrets.